Russia moots higher gas price for Kiev ahead of three-way talks

 One of the aims of Friday’s trilateral talks is to agree on figures, including on the volume of gas Ukraine might need as it seeks to fill storage over the lower-demand summer months.

-The Commission calculates that Ukraine needs to boost its reserves to 19-20 billion cubic meters (bcm) by around October from about 7.3 bcm now.
+The Commission calculates that Ukraine needs to boost its reserves to 19-20 billion cubic metres (bcm) by around October from about 7.3 bcm now.

 Another issue is the duration of any deal, with the Commission keen that it should cover the gap until international arbitrators in Stockholm rule on a dispute between Kiev and Moscow on the size of Ukraine’s debt for past gas deliveries.